-A Public Information Meeting workshop for several planning units in the Yuba-Bear Watershed Area was hosted by the Stewardship Council on April 14, 2011, in Auburn, California.
-The meeting concerned six planning units: Bear River, Chili Bar, Fordyce Lake, Lake Spaulding, Lower Drum, and Narrows.
+A Public Information Meeting workshop for the Bear River, Chili Bar, Fordyce Lake, Lake Spaulding, Lower Drum and Narrows planning units was hosted by the Stewardship Council on April 14, 2011 in Auburn, California.
 Attendees at the workshop included a total of 58 individuals representing a wide variety of interests including local, state, federal, and tribal governments; and community organizations.
-The meeting was advertised via an e-mail sent to contacts in the Stewardship Council's database, an announcement posted on the

-Stewardship Council's web site, a press release issued to the local newspaper, and a postcard sent to all landowners on record located within one mile of any PG&E parcel associated with the Lower Drum planning unit.
+The meeting was advertised via an e-mail sent to contacts in the Stewardship Council's database, an announcement posted on the Stewardship Council's web site, a press release issued to the local newspaper, and a postcard sent to all landowners on record located within one mile of any PG&E parcel associated with the Bear River planning unit.

-The purpose of the workshop was to: (1) provide a review and update on the Stewardship Council's Land Conservation Program; and, (2) solicit additional public input on future stewardship of the six planning units.
-Stations were set up with maps, other pertinent information, and easels with blank paper.
+The purpose of the workshop was to: (1) provide an overview of the land conservation process; and, (2) solicit additional public input on future stewardship of the six planning units.

-Below is a summary of comments related to the Lower Drum planning unit that apply to Parcels 893-895 and were recorded on the easels and provided on comment cards.
+Below is a summary of the notes that were recorded on the easels and provided on comment cards.